freedomofpress/securedrop-ux/README.md

+> [!NOTE]
+> This repository is not being updated actively.
+Some of these materials may still be useful as reference; other content may be out of date.

+---

 > By contributing to this project, you agree to abide by our [Code of Conduct](https://github.com/freedomofpress/.github/blob/main/CODE_OF_CONDUCT.md).

 <img src="http://boxesandarrows.com/files/banda/uxdesign-planning-is/image_4_H_Maassen_honeycomb.jpg" alt="Morville's Honeycomb" width="300">